 Exercise-associated muscle cramping (cramping during or immediately after exercise)

-Muscle cramps (also called charley horses) often occur in healthy people, usually in middle-aged and older people but sometimes in younger people.
+Muscle cramps (also called charley horses) often occur in healthy people, usually in middle-aged and older adults but sometimes in younger people.
 Cramps tend to occur during or after vigorous exercise but sometimes occur during rest.
 Some people have painful leg cramps during sleep.
 Sleep-related leg cramps Sleep-related leg cramps Parasomnias are unusual behaviors that occur just before falling asleep, during sleep, or when waking up.
 (See also Overview of Sleep.)
 Various unconscious and largely unremembered behaviors... read more usually affect the calf and foot muscles, causing the foot and toes to curl downward.
 Although painful, these cramps are usually not serious and are thus called benign leg cramps.

 Almost everyone has muscle cramps at some time, but certain conditions increase the risk and/or severity of cramps.
 They include the following: